KareemPingue/multi-cloud-security-management/README.md

 Multi-Cloud Security Management (MCSM) is a system designed to streamline security policy enforcement across AWS, Azure, and Google Cloud.
 The project provides a unified interface for managing IAM policies, simulating cloud security configurations, and automating policy enforcement using OPA and Redis for caching.

-## Project Structure

-The project is structured into backend and frontend directories.
-The backend, built with Java (Spring Boot) and Node.js (Express.js), includes services for IAM policy enforcement across AWS, Azure, and Google Cloud.
-It contains modules for policy evaluation (OPA), caching (Redis), and CLI interaction.
-The frontend, generated with Lovable, is a React.js application managing cloud security settings.
-The Maven simulation directory mimics cloud SDK interactions locally, while the policies folder stores predefined security rules.

 ## Features

 *   **Cross-Cloud IAM Policy Management:** Simulates AWS, Azure, and Google Cloud IAM policies without requiring actual cloud SDK calls.